dan-schel/train-disruptions/docs/database/writing-database-migrations.md

 #### PR #2 <!-- omit in toc -->

-Then, in the second PR we write our migration (see example below in [Writing a migration](#writing-a-migration)), and update the data class to:
+Then, in the second PR we write our migration (see example below in ["Writing a migration"](#writing-a-migration)), and update the data class to:

 ```diff
   export class Crayon {